hughdtt/written-words/content/post/soaring-chapter-1/index.md

 ---
 title: Soaring - Chapter 1
 description: "Experience the classic myth of Icarus reborn in the backdrop of star-faring utopia.
-In Soaring, ambition takes flgith beyond earthly boundaries.
+In Soaring, ambition takes flight beyond earthly boundaries.
 Witness the monumental triumphs and catastrophic price of unchecked dreams in the faceless vastness of space."
 slug: soaring-ch-1
 date: 2023-06-16
 image: cover.jpg